šŸ“ ~/Download/tmp is where the fun's at

 Categories: Random

-Yes.
-Most of my side projects reside in a folder named tmp, in the Downloads folder.
-Now you may think: this is a really, really bad idea.
-And you'd be right.
-The folder and path do not follow any logic, and could easily be deleted by accident.
+Yes, most of my side projects live in a folder named tmp inside my Downloads directory.
+Now you might think: This is a terrible idea.
+And you’d be right.
+The folder’s name and location doesn't follow the best naming patterns, and it could easily be deleted by accident.

-And yet this folder contains a lot of projects I am proud of: finding out which restaurant name is the least original in Europe (it's "Taj Mahal" - and "la Dolce Vita" for Italian restaurants), code to stalk which flatmate is at home based on the devices connected to the wifi (barely used), discovering that the biggest advertisement company in Europe has a platform dedicated to censorship in Asia1, code that automatically replies to spam emails (a follow up on this blogpost), two draft startup/larger project ideas, ...
+Yet, this folder holds some of my proudest work: code to determine the least original restaurant name in Europe (it’s "Taj Mahal" with "La Dolce Vita" for Italian restaurants), a script to track which flatmates are home based on devices connected to the Wifi (rarely used), and the discovery that Europe’s largest advertising company runs a platform dedicated to censorship in Asia.
+There’s also code that automatically replies to spam emails (follow up of this blog post), two draft startup ideas, and more.

-There's even code I used to find vulnerabilities on multiple platforms, that earned me free credits and a lifetime subscription!
+Some of this code even helped me find vulnerabilities on platforms, earning me free credits and a lifetime subscription!

-So why do all my side projects end up there?
+So why do all my side projects end up here?

-Now, this is likely to go nowhere.
-I don't want to pollute my nice, structured directories with code that will never be used again.
-And so I open up a random folder that I (should) clean up often (enough): ~/Downloads.
-Yes I know, it doesn't make much sense.
-But I'm used to downloading code in that folder, and running it from there.
-And to differentiate it, I place it, I put it in a temporary folder, named tmp.
+Now, this could go nowhere.
+I didn’t want to clutter my organized directories with code I’d never use again.
+So I opened a folder I (should) clean often: ~/Downloads.
+Yes, it’s illogical, but I’m used to downloading and running code there.
+To differentiate it, I tucked it into a subfolder: tmp.

-The project I mentioned ended up developing into a fully functioning website where anyone can upload a GTFS file from a transport operator, and find a way to take all lines running fully on the browser.
-I went ahead and tested it for myself, and took all the trams of Brussels in one day!
+The project I mentioned grew into a fully functional website, where anyone can upload a GTFS file from a transit operator and find a route to ride every line—all in the browser.
+I tested it myself and rode every tram in Brussels in a single day!

 A lot of stuff.
 Most of which are failed attempts!
 Some of it might be worth having its own blogpost.
 Or maybe not.
 Most of the time these projects lack a storytelling aspect for me to truly want to share them.
 During my trip with all trams in Brussels, I realised how pointless the project actually was, and was unable to give it some meaning or good storytelling, so I decided to scrap it.
 It was still a nice trip through Brussels tho!